 'Terrorism' misspelled on bench at Indiana war memorial

-The designer of a Vietnam War memorial in northern Indiana says a misspelling on a bench seems to be getting too much attention.
-The memorial was put in place Tuesday outside the Whitley County courthouse in Columbia City.
+A Vietnam War memorial in northern Indiana was designed to honor veterans - but instead what's getting the most attention is bad spelling.
+The memorial was put in place last Tuesday outside the Whitley County courthouse in Columbia City, Ind.

 Comments